A Personality-Guided Preference Aggregator for Ephemeral Group Recommendation: Experiments

-\subsection{Overall Performance Comparison (RQ1)}
+\subsubsection{Overall Performance Comparison (RQ1)}

-The overall comparison results of PEGA against state-of-the-art baselines are shown in Table 3.
-We have some key observations from the table:

-Our proposed PEGA consistently outperforms all baselines on three datasets in terms of both R@K and N@K metrics.
-Compared with the strongest baseline GroupIM, our method shows a significant improvement ($p$-value <0.05 via permutation test).
+The overall comparison results of PEGA against state-of-the-art baselines are shown in \hyperref[table3]{Table 3}.
+It is observed that the proposed PEGA consistently outperforms all baselines on four datasets in terms of both R@K and N@K metrics.
+Compared to the strongest baseline GroupIM, PEGA shows a significant improvement ($p$-value \textless{} 0.05 via permutation test).